 To let QuickBooks know how to tax the items or services you sell and purchase for your business, assign each a tax code as you set it up in the Item List.

-Once you have done so, QuickBooks applies the correct sales taxes to them on sales and purchase forms.
-(If you are unsure of what taxes apply to your business, check with the CCRA, your provincial Ministry of Finance, or your accountant.)
+Some items require both the GST and PST; others, just the GST or PST; and some are tax exempt.
+If you are unsure what taxes apply to the items you sell and buy or the services you provide, check with your accountant, the CRA, or the office of your provincial Minister of Finance.